 I’ve had experience with both ends of the spectrum.
 My husband and I are both musicians with extraordinarily different education backgrounds.
 My husband dropped out of high school to go to a music conservatory and is a successful musician without any sort of diploma.
 I am on the completely opposite end of the spectrum because I have a Master’s degree (in music).
 For me, personally, I found going to college valuable but my husband didn’t.
 We are both professional musicians, we both work regularly and neither of us regret the paths that we took to get to this point.
 It’s a decision that only you can make.

 As I mentioned, I understand both sides of the argument.
 Neither route is easy and it’s a very personal decision.
 One that no one else can make for you.
 It’s all about what your financial and personal needs are, your goals, and how much you’re willing to sacrifice to have a music career.
+As an example, I know someone that wanted to be a musician since his early teens, however, his financial situation never let him pursue his passion and skill to the extent he should have.
+It was only since he looked at the likes of this stash review and reviews into similar investment apps that he finally started investing in his financial future.
+He was then able to find the time to continue pursuing his musical dreams.

 Reasons Why You Should Go to College if You Want to Be a Musician: